d1618033/python-redfish-utility/docs/slate/source/includes/_errors.md

 # Error Codes

-<aside class="notice">The error codes listed below are returned by the RESTful Interface Tool, not the managed server.</aside>
+<aside class="notice">The error codes listed below are returned by the RESTful Interface Tool, not by the managed server.</aside>

 The RESTful Interface Tool uses the following error codes: